| |

 ${local_part}

-is replaced with everything before the
+is replaced with everything before the@

-@ character of the recipient's
+character of the recipient's address. delivery_date_add

 - Various things to add to the header.